lapitstechnologies/audits/README.md

 # Audits

-The following repository contains the security audit reports for smart contracts conducted by our organizaion.
+The following repository contains the security Audit reports conducted by our organizaion for our clients.
 The Smart Contracts have been tested over a given set of vulnerabilities and weaknesses

 The Audits are conducted both manually, and through open-source tools
 ## Software Used